 I think I might even be making another very similar Spanish dish by the name of patatas a la riojana: a delicious chorizo and potato stew!

-But back to this chickpea and chorizo soup here below.
+But back to this chickpea chorizo soup here below.

-The cooked chorizo also released this lovely chorizo paprika flavored oil, which makes the entire broth extra delicious.
+The cooked chorizo also releases this lovely chorizo paprika flavored oil, which makes the entire broth extra delicious.
 By pan frying the sausage before you add the water, that flavor gets even stronger.

-Just imagine that.
-A bowlful of this hot chickpea and chorizo soup.
-A thick slice of grilled sourdough bread on the side, a generous portion of lightly salted butter spread on top… That’s all this soup really needs.
+And a thick slice of grilled sourdough bread on the side, a generous portion of lightly salted butter spread on top… That is all this soup really needs.

 - 7 oz canned chickpeas (200 g), drained weight